100% Online - This SUNY Canton degree can be earned entirely online.

 In the final semester of this program, students have an option to complete an internship, allowing them to build relationships and network with industry professionals while completing their education.
 There is also an internship alternative, meaning that students can take courses instead of the 12 credit internship or some combination of courses and internship.

 This major is designed for both traditional students, and students employed within the health fields.
 Health Care Management is flexible for returning students who want to advance within their chosen career fields.
 Students in this program increase their knowledge of management, as opposed to only growing a set of skills.

-Dr. Fiacco is a Health Care Management Instructor at SUNY Canton and the Curriculum Coordinator for the Healthcare Management Program.
+Dr. Fiacco is a Health Care Management Assistant Professor at SUNY Canton and the Curriculum Coordinator for the Healthcare Management Program.
 She graduated from Freed-Hardeman University in Tennessee with a Bachelor of Business Administration and then, attended Middle Tennessee State University, graduating with a Master’s in Business Administration.
 She earned her Ph.D. in Business, with a concentration in Healthcare Administration.

 Ms. Flanagan is a Health Care Management Lecturer at SUNY Canton, as well as the HSMB Internship Coordinator.
 Jennie started out at SUNY Canton in 1990 studying Hotel and Restaurant Management.
 She returned soon after to pursue an Associate’s Degree in Nursing which she received, along with the Virginia McAllister Nursing Award, in 1993.
 In 2006, Jennie received her Bachelor’s Degree in Health Care Management, and her Master’s Degree in Health Care Administration from Seton Hall University in 2011.
 Jennie continues to work in the healthcare field in various management/leadership positions throughout St. Lawrence County.